Teaching English in Qingdao

 You’ve likely heard of the Chinese city of Qingdao before.
 That’s where the famed Tsingtao Beer is brewed.
 Every August, Qingdao hosts its annual beer festival which is an epic beer-drinking event that no beer drinker should pass up.
-But visiting Qingdao at other times of the year is surely recommended.
-Here’s a quick overview of Qingdao.
+But visiting Qingdao at other times of the year is surely recommended, making it a great place to teach English in China.

 Tell a Chinese person you’re going to visit Qingdao and you’ll get the same gushing response every single time.
 “Oh it’s beautiful there!”
 Indeed, Qingdao is a very beautiful city by the sea.
 There are miles and miles of coastline to stroll upon, with mountains dipping off into the sea.

 For a big city, it’s remarkably safe to be in Qingdao.
 Walking around alone isn’t a big deal, though if you’re looking for a fun night out, make sure you live in the downtown area.
 Everything else tends to close early, but downtown offers bars, restaurants and clubs that will give you cause to celebrate.